James Stewart as John “Scottie” Ferguson, former San Francisco detective

 Pleated pants were back on the rise during the 1950s, and Scottie’s suit is no exception… and, speaking of rise, these trousers have a long rise that may be considered high by today’s standards but is perfectly proportional with the suit and Jimmy Stewart’s height, as the trouser waistband meets the jacket’s middle button right at the buttoning point.

 Scottie wears his trousers with a slim textured belt that appears to be dark navy leather, even though traditional black leather would be more consistent with the character.
 The belt has a long, thin steel single-prong buckle.

-Under the wide turn-ups (cuffs) on the bottom of his trousers legs, Scottie also appears to be wearing his usual cordovan wingtip derby brogues with a pair of dark navy socks.
+Under the wide turn-ups (cuffs) on the bottom of his trousers legs, Scottie also appears to be wearing his usual cordovan wingtip oxford brogues with a pair of dark navy socks.

 Despite his colorful suits, sport jackets, and sweaters, Scottie never diverges from his usual white cotton poplin dress shirts with two-button rounded cuffs, though there is some variance as to his choice to wear a collar bar.

 Up to the point of Madeleine’s death (I warned you about spoilers!), he always wears a collar bar with his shirts and ties.
 For this suit’s first major appearance, at the inquest following her death, he begins wearing his shirts without collar bars.
 It’s a subtle difference, but it must be a meaningful one as he again resumes his practice of wearing a collar bar in his shirt after making Judy’s acquaintance and growing obsessed with turning her into Madeleine.